 Research has indicated that some 70 percent of college students said they would lie a bit on their resumes to land the job they really wanted.
-Shouldn’t this be more than enough reason to check resumes of applicants for fraudulent or misleading educational claims?
+Shouldn’t this be more than enough reason to check the resumes of applicants for fraudulent or misleading educational claims?

 A good and professionally conducted education background check will help to verify the following:

-- A candidate’s GED, certificates, diplomas, college degrees, training, other credentials and honors
+- A candidate’s GED, certificates, diplomas, college degrees, training, other credentials, and honors

 - Date of graduation